 - If the person is having a link with any organisation or association which is against the law and could harm the national security or public order.

-- If the person is already fired from any of the government services due to their wicked behaviour or character.
+- If the person is already fired from any of the government services due to their wicked behavior or character.

-- If the organisation is not registered in India or is having a partner or director outside the country.
+- If the organization is not registered in India or is having a partner or director outside the country.